 Some people have trained themselves to shake less.
 Drinking water and eating healthier may help too.
 Some people shake worse when their body needs more nutrients or hydration.

 Strategies to Reduce Anxiety

 If you find yourself shaking often, you need to get help.
 There are many avenues that you can choose to control your anxiety.

-- Lifestyle Overhaul – Eating healthier, exercising, spending time with more positive people, and finding more time to yourself to relax are very important for controlling anxiety.
+- Lifestyle modification Eating healthier, exercising, spending time with more positive people, and finding more time to yourself to relax is very important for controlling anxiety.
 Even if you decide to go with other treatments, a complete lifestyle change can make dealing with anxiety easier.

-- Cognitive Behavioral Therapy (CBT) – CBT is the most effective therapy currently available for controlling anxiety symptoms.
-It deals specifically with how to recover from some of the faulty thought processes that lead to anxiety, and is a great tool for controlling daily.
+- Cognitive Behavioral Therapy (CBT) CBT is the most effective therapy currently available for controlling anxiety disorders.
+It deals specifically with how to recover from some of the faulty thought processes that lead to anxiety and is a great tool for controlling daily.